seynur/blog/_posts/2024-07-18-tuning-correlation-searches-that-use-ML-toolkit-in-practice.md

 ```

-There can be different statistical analysis before decide which SPL will be used.
-There may be developed different filters according to event analysis.
+There may be different statistical analyses conducted before determining the appropriate SPL query to be used.
+Various filters may be developed based on event analysis.

 ### Conclusion
 The MLTK tool is designed for analyzing data distribution and performing various data analyses for a specified period.
 If additional configurations are not defined, the MLTK will assume that the specified event has a normal distribution and perform calculations accordingly.
 However, in cases where quick action is required due to constraints of the MLTK tool, simpler statistical methods may provide better results.
-Before analysis, it is important to determine the desired methods by analyzing events and, if possible, using methods such as [Exploratory Data Analysis](https://www.ibm.com/topics/exploratory-data-analysis) (EDA) to examine events in detail and calculate filters for a time period.
-After knowing the data, either out-of-the-box rules can be customized or brand new custom SPL (suggestion: using tstats and datamodel) can be created for the desired topic.
+Before analysis, it is important to determine the desired methods by analyzing events and, if possible, using methods such as [Exploratory Data Analysis](https://www.ibm.com/topics/exploratory-data-analysis) (EDA) to examine events in detail and calculate filters for a limited period.
+After knowing the data, either out-of-the-box rules can be customized or a brand new custom SPL query (***suggestion***: using *tstats* and *datamodel*) can be created for the desired topic.
 These can improve the performance of both analysts reviewing the alarms and the SPLs run in Splunk.
 ---